justinjudefernandes/Phishing-Led-Multi-Stage-Attack-Simulation-and-End-to-End-SOC-Investigation/README.md

 ###### (Email Security → Identity Protection → Endpoint Security)

 ## Objective:
-The Email Security & Phishing Analysis in Microsoft Defender project focused on configuring email security controls within Microsoft Defender for Office 365, validating their effectiveness against phishing threats, and performing an end-to-end phishing investigation.
-Through this project, I strengthened my skills in email security, threat analysis, OSINT, incident response, and Microsoft Defender technologies by simulating a real-world phishing attack scenario.
+The objective of this project was to simulate a complete real-world attack lifecycle and gain hands-on experience in detecting, analyzing, and responding to a phishing-led compromise across multiple security layers.

+This exercise focused on understanding how an attack progresses from email delivery to identity compromise and finally endpoint exploitation, while validating detection capabilities within Microsoft Defender for Office 365 and Microsoft Defender for Endpoint.

 ## Project Overview:
-This project focuses on implementing Safe Links and Safe Attachments policies in Microsoft Defender for Office 365, validating email protection controls, investigating a phishing email, analyzing email headers, performing OSINT on indicators of compromise (IOCs), and documenting incident response actions.
+This project simulates a full attack chain beginning with a phishing email and progressing through identity compromise and endpoint intrusion.
+The scenario demonstrates how modern attacks bypass multiple security layers using social engineering, credential theft, and post-compromise execution techniques.

+The attack was executed in three stages:
+- Phishing email delivery and malicious URL interaction
+- Credential compromise and impossible travel sign-in simulation
+- Endpoint compromise and lateral movement via RDP and malicious execution

+The investigation included validating alerts in Microsoft Defender XDR, analyzing sign-in anomalies, and executing endpoint-based attack simulations to replicate attacker behavior.

 ### Tools Used:
 - Microsoft Defender for Office 365